RochelleLundy/INFX-551-Spring2017/DataCleaning/CleaningProcess-RecycleReport_Tacoma_2013.md

 ### Filename:  RecycleReport_Tacoma_2013

 #### Annotated Cleaning Narrative:

+Correct spelling errors and capitalization inconsistencies in individual cells based on text faceting
 - Mass edit cells in column ﻿Material
 - Mass edit cells in column ﻿Material
 - Mass edit cells in column ﻿Material

+Remove "/" character from cell values and replace with "or"
-- Text transform on cells in column ﻿Material using expression grel:value.replace("/", " or ")
+- Text transform on cells in column ﻿Material using expression grel:value.replace("/", " or ") Adjust resulting value in cell where "or" not appropriate
 - Edit single cell on row 28, column ﻿Material

+Check for and trim whitespaces from all values by column
 - Text transform on cells in column ﻿Material using expression grel:value.replace(".","")
 - Text transform on cells in column ﻿Material using expression value.trim()
 - Text transform on cells in column Tons using expression value.trim()